 Located nearby on the island, Kure Beach offers a clean, expansive beach, beautiful, natural surroundings with vistas of the ocean and the river, a state aquarium and historic fort, and an oceanfront park.
 You can cast a line from the 712-foot long fishing pier or even hop a ferry for a breathtaking view on a trip to the mainland.

-Fort Fisher, at the southern end of the island just beyond Kure Beach, allows you to step back in time with a trip to the Fort Fisher State Historic Site and Museum, and then discover the amazing world of the sea at the North Carolina Aquarium.
+Fort Fisher, at the southern end of the island just beyond Kure Beach, allows you to step back in time with a trip to the Fort Fisher State Historic Site, and then discover the amazing world of the sea at the North Carolina Aquarium.
 You'll also find the Fort Fisher State Recreation Area, with four miles of undeveloped coastline perfect for sea-shelling and a long walk on the beach.